Wire-to-wire: Basketball

 Per the Elias Sports Bureau four National Basketball Association teams have completed wire-to-wire victories to clinch an NBA title since 1970: the 1982 Los Angeles Lakers, the 1986 Boston Celtics, the 2020 Lakers, and the 2024 Celtics.

 Golf

 The term is used in golf referencing a player who wins a title while holding the lowest aggregate score at the close of each round.
-The Masters Tournament has only had five winners complete a wire-to-wire tournament, those players being Craig Wood in 1941, Arnold Palmer in 1960, Jack Nicklaus in 1972, Raymond Floyd in 1976, and Jordan Spieth in 2015.
+The Masters Tournament has only had six winners complete a wire-to-wire tournament, those players being Craig Wood in 1941, Arnold Palmer in 1960, Jack Nicklaus in 1972, Raymond Floyd in 1976, Jordan Spieth in 2015, and Rory McIlroy in 2026.

 College football

-In 1999, Florida State was the first FBS football program in the AP Poll era (1950-present) to start and finish the season as the number one ranked team every week of that season.
+In 1999, Florida State was the first FBS football program in the AP Poll era (1950–present) to start and finish the season as the number one ranked team every week of that season.

 In 2004, USC was the wire-to-wire AP poll No. 1.
 The 2005 Orange Bowl was the first bowl game matchup of wire-to-wire No. 1 vs. wire-to-wire No. 2 (Oklahoma dropped to No. 3 in the final post-bowl poll after their loss.)